Saxonica/Saxon-Forms/README.md

 The Saxon-Forms implementation is a XForms prototype written using Interactive XSLT 3.0.
 Interactive XSLT 3.0 is a feature of Saxon-JS, which is an XSLT 3.0 run-time written in pure JavaScript for use in the brower or a platform that supports JavaScript.

-Presented at XMLLondon conference 2017.
-See paper:
+Presented at the following conferences:

-[Distributing XSLT Processing
+O'Neil Delpratt and Debbie Lockett.
+[Implementing XForms using interactive XSLT 3.0](http://www.saxonica.com/papers/xmlprague-2018ond.pdf).
+XML Prague 2018.

-between Client and Server](http://xmllondon.com/2017/xmllondon-2017-proceedings.pdf).
+O'Neil Delpratt and Debbie Lockett.
+[Distributing XSLT Processing between Client and Server](http://xmllondon.com/2017/xmllondon-2017-proceedings.pdf).
+Presented at XML London 2017

 ## Build